intelligentnode/Intelli/instructions/how to docs/VIBE.md

 ### Multi-Modal Vibe

-`VibeFlow` can orchestrate different types of agents (text, image, audio) in a single request:
+`VibeAgent` can orchestrate different types of agents (text, image, audio) in a single request:

 ```python
 description = (